estelp/Mentoring_Project/README.md

 ### 1. Data acquisition

 All work or bioinformatics strategy was carried out on the Montpellier cluster (bioinfo-master1.ird.fr).
-So, the first step before executing the scripts was to connect to the cluster on your terminal via your login
+So, the first step before executing the scripts was

+	* to connect to the cluster on your terminal via your login ...bash ssh login@bioinfo-master1.ird.fr
+...
+	* Connect to a node on a specific partition according to your analyses x = partition y = number of cpus
 ...bash
-ssh login@bioinfo-master1.ird.fr
+srun -p x -c y --pty bash -i
+...
+	* Create the “MOryzae” working directory in the “scratch” directory and move around in it ...bash mkdir -p /scratch/MOryzae cd /scratch/MOryzae
+...
+	* Display absolute path
+...bash
+pwd
+...
+	* Display directory contents
+...bash
+ls -lh
+...
+	* Create a “DATA” subdirectory for sequencing data ...bash mkdir DATA
+...
+	* Create two sub-directories “Raw_Data” for paired-end sequences and “Contigs” for assembled sequences ...bash mkdir -p DATA/Raw_Data mkdir -p DATA/Contigs
+...
+	* Copy the sequencing data from the NAS into the “DATA/Raw_Data” directory ...bash scp -r san:/projects/medium/CIBiG_MOryzae/fastq/*_R* /scratch/MOryzae/DATA/Raw_Data ...

 ### 2. Quality Control
 ### 3. Mapping